Vuelve (Ricky Martin song)

 "Vuelve" was nominated for Pop Song of the Year at the 11th Annual Lo Nuestro Awards and won the award for Latin Pop Airplay Track of the Year at the 1999 Billboard Latin Music Awards.
 The song was commercially successful, reaching number one in eight countries, including Peru and Venezuela, as well as Billboard's Hot Latin Songs, Latin Pop Airplay, and Tropical Airplay charts in the United States.
 The accompanying music video was filmed at the Ennis House in Los Angeles, California, and directed by Wayne Isham.
-It depicts Martin performing the track at various areas of the house.
+It depicts Martin performing the track in various areas of the house.
 The track was included on the set lists for all of Martin's tours.
-De Vita recorded his own rendition of "Vuelve" on his studio album Segundas Partes Tambien Son Buenas (2002) and several contestants on various music talent shows have covered the song, including La Mole.
+De Vita recorded his own rendition of "Vuelve" on his studio album Segundas Partes Tambien Son Buenas (2002), and several contestants on various music talent shows have covered the song, including La Mole.